 Impact at KTH

-KTH's work within impact creates guidelines, defines and develops tools to strengthen, describe and communicate the impact KTH has on the surrounding society through our research, education and cooperation.
+The purpose of KTH's work with impact is to describe and communicate the impact the institute has on its surrounding society through research, education, and cooperation.

 What is impact?

 The term impact can be defined as an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment, or quality of life, beyond academia.
 Impact can also mean an effect on, change or benefit to the activity, attitude, awareness, behaviour, capacity, opportunity, performance, policy, practice or process, or an understanding of an audience, beneficiary, community, constituency, organisation, or individuals in any geographic location.